⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 14%

-Meat, produce, service deli, and bakery products
+Consists of meat, produce, service deli, and bakery products.

 🎯 WHY THIS MATTERS